asadulla-4f3/react-redux-demo/README.md

 - The Redux store can be used in the applications which contains a couple of different routes and considerable number of components that need to share state.
 - It is not mandatory to use Redux but several companies still using the Redux library to maintain the state management.
 - May be it might not a relevant solution also.
 So, totally, it depends on the application requirements whether it requires the Redux store or any other methodology.
-- In a particular period of time, if you struggle to maintain the applications state, then it's time to use the Redux state management, IMO.
+- In a particular period of time, if you struggle to maintain the applications state, then it's time to use the Redux state management.